Fangshan, Beijing: Suburban railway

-Demographic substructure
+Administrative Divisions

+As of 2025, the district contains 8 subdistricts, 14 towns, and 6 townships.

 Economy

 In 2017,the regional GDP of the district is 68.17 billion yuan, with GDP per capita at 59.1 thousand yuan.

 Mineral resources

 Fangshan has 2.1 billion tons of coal reserves, which makes it a veritable “coal storehouse” in the west of Beijing; building materials resources are also present in a variety of large deposits.
 Marble deposits total 450 million cubic meters.
-A total of 17 kinds have been developed, including “Chinese white marble”, “pink”, “rosy cloud”, and “black jade”.
+A total of 17 kinds have been developed, including "Chinese white marble", "pink", "rosy cloud", and "black jade".
 In particular, “Chinese white marble” is famous worldwide and is regarded as a national treasure.
 There are also large deposits of quartzite (29 million tons); silica (28.6 million tons), granite and buhrstone, in addition to argil, mineral water and slab stones.

 Industry and agriculture

 Both industry and agriculture are well developed in Fangshan.
 Over 2300 enterprises owned by the district, townships or villages have been set up and form a complete industrial system in a variety of trades, with different grades and many kinds of products.
 Yanshan Petrochemical Group, one of the largest state-owned enterprises in China, is located in Fangshan District.
 Agriculture has developed from traditional growing and planting to integrated and full development in forestry, livestock, greenhouse horticulture and fishery.
 The building industry has become the backbone of the district, with annual building area reaching 6 million square meters.

 The foreign-oriented economy of Fangshan has developed rapidly in recent years.
 By 1999, the District government had approved 345 foreign-invested enterprises.
 Over 20 countries and territories throughout five continents are represented.
 There are 100 export-oriented enterprises producing over 40 kinds of product.
 Liangxiang Satellite Town, approved by Beijing Municipal Government, has become a new hub of development.
 In 1998, the site of Fangshan People's Government moved to Liangxiang, making it the district's center of politics, economics and culture.
 The development Zone of Liangxiang extends favorable policies to business.
 Under the Ninth Five-Year Plan and Ten-year Outline, the zone will be further opened to the outside and encourage foreign investment in the following industries: electricity, machinery and electronics, instruments, textiles, printing, new building materials, new materials, new energy resources, fine chemicals, food processing, flowers, greenhouse vegetables, tourist facilities, commercial facilities and the animal industry.
 The zone welcomes overseas Chinese and guests from Hong Kong, Macau, Taiwan and other countries.